org-arl/VirtualAcousticOcean.jl/README.md

 ```
 `data` matrix contains samples scaled in the ±1 range, with each column containing data for one channel. `timestamp` are in µs from an arbitrary time origin. `seqno` is a running packet number for streaming data. `id` is an opaque numeric ID identifying the transmission for which an event (transmission start `ostart` and transmission end `ostop`) is sent.

-For detailed documentation on what each API function should do, refer to the UASP [implementation](./src/uasp.jl).
+For detailed documentation on what each API function should do, refer to the [UASP2 implementation](./src/uasp2.jl).

 The protocol implementation may call the following API:
 ```julia